arnblnc/MSc-Projects/README.md

 - Programming with pthreads (Real-Time Systems and Control)
 - Concurrency and Control (Real-Time Systems and Control)
 - Sensor Selection & Measurement (Sensors and Actuators)
-- Compartive Analysis (Sensors and Actuators)
+- Comparative Analysis (Sensors and Actuators)